chailana/megatools/README.md

-Note :- This is not the original megatools repository.
+<b>Note</b> :- This is not the original megatools repository.
 All the files have been added from https://megous.com/git/megatools for some easeful usage purposes!
 All the credit goes to https://megatools.megous.com for this amazing work!

 megatools - command line client application for Mega
 ====================================================